How Many Colleges Should You Apply To?

 • The Common App, early decision, and fee waivers can make the application process easier.

-Every year, prospective college students wonder, “How many colleges should I apply to?”
-As a general rule of thumb, some admissions experts recommend submitting applications to 4-12 schools.
+As a general rule of thumb, some admissions experts recommend submitting applications to 5-12 schools.

 In reality, though, there’s no one-size-fits-all answer.
-Applicants must consider their preferences, admission odds, and financial situation to determine how many college applications to submit.
+How many colleges you should apply to depends on your preferences, admission odds, and financial situation.
+A college counselor can help determine the number of college applications you should submit.

 Key Factors to Consider When Applying to Colleges

-How many colleges can you apply to?
-There’s no limit on the number of applications you can submit.
-In 2018, North Carolina high school senior Jasmine Harrison submitted applications to 115 colleges — and received admission offers to 113 of them.
+There’s no limit on the number of college applications you can submit.
+In 2018, North Carolina high school senior Jasmine Harrison submitted applications to 115 colleges — and received admission offers from 113 of them.

 But there’s a reason most students don’t submit 100 applications.
 They simply can’t complete that many applications or afford the application fees.
 Additionally, it would be difficult to research so many schools.

 Still, you also should avoid applying to too few colleges.
-In general, it’s a good idea to apply to a minimum of five schools.
+In general, applying to a minimum of five schools is a good idea.
 Submitting more applications increases the likelihood of an acceptance and the odds of receiving financial aid offers.

 Before putting colleges on your list, consider key factors like your budget, financial aid opportunities, and personal preferences.
 Every school on your list should be a place you could actually see yourself attending.